Mpolan16/Mpolan16.github.io_Homework6/README.md

 # Weather Outside

 ## Description
-This application was created for users who need a detailed 5 day forcast of any city.
+This application was created for users who need a detailed 5 day forecast of any city.
 The ideal user is a traveler or a user that spends time outdoor.

 ## Table of Contents